anuket-project/anuket-specifications/doc/ref_impl/cntt-ri2/chapters/chapter04.md

 Currently, Ubuntu 18.04 and CentOS 7.8 are supported (default Ubuntu 18.04).
 Support for other operating systems can be added as well depending on the requirements.

-After the hosts have been provisioned successfully, one can set up host networking for Kubernetes and run software provisioning tooling from CNF Testbed or Intel’s BMRA playbooks to configure and install k8s and other plugins (Refer 4.3.2)
+After the hosts have been provisioned successfully, one can set up host networking for Kubernetes and run Kubernetes provisioning tooling from CNF Testbed or Intel’s BMRA playbooks to configure and install k8s and other plugins (Refer 4.3.2)

 <a name="4.3.2"></a>
-### 4.3.2 Software Provisioning
+### 4.3.2 Kubernetes Provisioning
 <Intel BMRA/CNF Testbed>

 <a name="4.4"></a>